nagyist/tao-user-guide/src/interactions/text-entry-interaction.md

 **Step 2:** Click Response in the interaction header.

 This opens the response entry window, in which you can enter in the correct answer.
 Note that the test author will need to produce an answer that the test-taker will be expected to exactly match, character-for-character, including spaces.
-The maximum size of an answer that can be entered into a single field is X characters.
 Repeat steps 1 and 2 until all the desired text entry blanks have been inserted into the text.

 <div class="hidden-video">
 [![Text Entry Step 3](http://img.youtube.com/vi/FcXU18fum7M/0.jpg)](http://www.youtube.com/watch?v=FcXU18fum7M)